 Eixample district is probably the most iconic in Barcelona and also the most diverse in terms of shopping, restaurants and nightlife.
 Its grid-like layout is the symbol of the modern Barcelona we know today.

 MACBA or the Contemporary Art Museum of Barcelona is the place to see vanguard art in the museum and enjoy great views of neighbourhood from above while you go up and down a 3-storey ramp.
 It’s square is one of the favourite places of the city’s skaters and its surrounding tapas bars are definitely worth a stop.

 The square of Gloriès is just 10 minutes away from Sagrada Familia.
-It’s the place to enjoy the Design Museum … Continue Reading Design Hub & Cafe
+It’s the place to enjoy the Design Museum of Barcelona, or just catch the sun at midday, relaxing … Continue reading Design Museum & Cafe

 Modernist design, souvenirs made in Barcelona, a nice walking route through the center and a story about the four petal flower.